-Visitors can view a collection of locomotives, cabooses, passenger cars and motor cars from 1880 to the 1930s.
+Visitors can view a collection of locomotives, cabooses, passenger cars, and motor cars from 1880 to the 1930s.
 Kids are allowed to climb aboard some of the locomotives and experience what it would be like to be an engineer on one of the massive train engines.
 Visitors can ride a miniature train that circles the museum.

 See the world’s first all-metal monoplane (the Boeing P-26), and the sole surviving examples of the Northrop N9MB Flying wing, Horton brothers glider, as well as various carrier aircraft, attack aircraft, fighters, fighter-bombers, and the legendary B-17E, “Swamp Ghost.”
-Also at the air museum is the best collection of Japanese military warplanes that include the only flyable Zero-sen with an original Sakae engine.
+Also, at the air museum is the best collection of Japanese military warplanes that include the only flyable Zero-sen with an original Sakae engine.

-Lyon Air Museum is located adjacent to the runway of John Wayne Airport in Santa Ana.
+Lyon Air Museum is adjacent to the runway of John Wayne Airport in Santa Ana.
 Exhibits include WW2 aircraft, vintage autos, military vehicles, and motorcycles.
 The museum also features military artifacts and photos.

 This 28,500-square-foot museum is well curated and is pretty much the king of drag racing history with an incredible collection of cars.
 From nostalgic drag racers, street rods, vintage gassers, funny cars, and even a dozen or so motorcycles.

-With three full floors and over 300,000 square feet of exhibit space, the Peterson houses one of the most extensive galleries of cars and motorcycles, intended to show not only the beauty of cars but to educate its visitors.
+With three full floors and over 300,000 square feet of exhibit space, the Peterson houses one of the most extensive galleries of cars and motorcycles, intended to show not only the beauty of vehicles but to educate its visitors.

-Motte Car Museum houses an eclectic collection of vehicles all on display, including a 1928 Ford Model A pickup, a 1931 Cadillac Cabriolet, a 1924 Model T school, and World War II transport vehicle — one of only four of its kind known to exist.
+Motte Car Museum houses an eclectic collection of cars all on display, including a 1928 Ford Model A pickup, a 1931 Cadillac Cabriolet, a 1924 Model T school, and World War II transport vehicle — one of only four of its kind known to exist.

-USS Midway Aircraft Carrier Museum is located in downtown San Diego at Navy Pier.
+USS Midway Aircraft Carrier Museum is in downtown San Diego at Navy Pier.
 Visitors to this historic warship can view restored aircraft above and below deck along with exhibits and displays about the aircraft carrier.

 The Maritime Museum of San Diego is located downtown and offers one of the largest collections of historic ships in the country.
-You can see, submarines, ferry boats and tall ships and the star of the museum the 1863 tall ship Star of India.
+You can see submarines, ferry boats, and tall ships, and the star of the museum, the 1863 tall ship Star of India.

-Unique SoCal Museums
+Unique Southern California Museums

 Cabot’s Pueblo Museum is one of Southern California’s most unique buildings.
 It all started with one man’s dream.
 He was an extraordinary individual who worked hard and traveled to many places.
-Inside the museum, you will find a collection of Native American pottery, early 20th century photographs and artifacts from Cabot’s Alaskan adventures.
+Inside the museum, you will find a collection of Native American pottery, early 20th century photographs, and artifacts from Cabot’s Alaskan adventures.

 The Apple Valley Legacy Museum is the newest spoke in a wheel of preserving the town’s past.
-The mini-museum/visitor’s center is a great place to learn about the area’s history and ideas for preserving local icons.
+The mini-museum/visitor’s center is a great place to learn about the area’s history and ideas for maintaining local icons.